john-science/john-science.github.io/_drafts/2020-07-26-plant-a-tree.md

 > Try not to give to a charity that spends more than 25% of donations on overhead.

 The first question you might have is "How do I know these charities are legit?"
 And *that* is a good question.
 Don't take my word for it.
-Do your research.
-To that end, here are four great resources for researching charities:
+Do your own research.
+To help you, here are four great resources for researching charities:

 * [Charity Navigator](https://www.charitynavigator.org/)
 * [Charity Watch](https://www.charitywatch.org/)